-Billings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Billings is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Billings is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Billings who work in office and administrative support (13.65%), sales jobs (11.32%), and management occupations (9.24%).

 The per capita income in Billings in 2010 was $28,952, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $115,808 for a family of four.
 However, Billings contains both very wealthy and poor people as well.

 Billings is a somewhat ethnically-diverse city.
 The people who call Billings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Billings residents report their race to be White, followed by Native American.
 Important ancestries of people in Billings include Irish, English, Norwegian, and Italian.

 The most common language spoken in Billings is English.
 Other important languages spoken here include Spanish and Native American languages.